 Since October 2015, more than 20,000 unaccompanied minors have flocked to U.S. southern borders seeking refuge; with 2,517 resettled in California.

-Over the past thirty months, Catholic Charities Immigration Services has served more than 100 of these minor refugees, most of whom have visited our offices in San Francisco and San Mateo seeking guidance and legal assistance during our weekly workshops.
+Over the past thirty months, Catholic Charities Center for Immigration Legal and Support Services has served more than 100 of these minor refugees, most of whom have visited our offices in San Francisco and San Mateo seeking guidance and legal assistance during our weekly workshops.
 As we carefully assess the specific circumstance of each child’s situation, we are able to steer him or her, and their legal guardian, toward the most optimal path to a successful outcome.
 Out of these assessments, we open cases for 24 to 30 of these children per year.

 Refugees and immigrants from Central America come to Catholic Charities because they know they will be welcomed without judgment, treated with respect and will receive honest advice regarding their options for the legal right to remain in the United States.
-The process is time consuming and costly, between $2,000 to $4,000 per case, and many of these families lack the financial resources to afford the full cost.
+The process is time-consuming and costly, between $2,000 to $4,000 per case, and many of these families lack the financial resources to afford the full cost.
 Catholic Charities does not turn anyone away for purely financial reasons.

 The unaccompanied (now resettled) minors primarily have two possible legal remedies: Political Asylum or Special Immigrant Juvenile Status (SIJS).
 Asylum cases require between 40 and 100 hours of professional staff time plus appearances at either an asylum office or immigration court or both.
 SIJS cases require between 40 and 80 hours of professional staff time plus appearances at either juvenile, probate or family court plus immigration court plus the immigration service.